martin-brajer/physics-lab/README.md

 Physics Lab is a free and open-source python package.

-Source code can be found on `Github <https://github.com/martin-brajer/physics-lab>`_.
+Documentation can be found on [Read the Docs](https://physics-lab.readthedocs.io/en/latest/).

 # Features